| ISRAEL'SEXPIRED

 Israel.
 Many of the refugees still maintain close ties with their relatives in those

+villages.
 While camp residents find employment in

 the agricultural sector around Jenin, many are still dependant on work inside Israel.
+After the redeployment of the Israeli army

 in 1995, the camp came under Palestinian Authority control.
+FACTS FIGURESThe registered refugee population is 13,055

 persons;